 Somehow this year I ended up being one of the top 20 most active OSS contributors to GitHub.
 Part of this is a life-hack called Open Source by Default.
 I’ve been focusing on 3 things in particular this year:

 Hardening of CocoaPods: The last 3 years have been pretty crap in the world of iOS, especially if you care about mundane topics like dependency management and dev tooling.
-They’re’s not flashy problems, but are the biggest on-boarding barriers for joining and participating in a community.
+They are not flashy problems, but are the biggest on-boarding barriers for joining and participating in a community.

 What spoiled working on CocoaPods for me was that the GitHub Mac team shipped Carthage which stuck around and fragmented the ecosystem.
 Then a couple of months later Apple announced their own dependency manger which deprecated both Carthage and CocoaPods.
 This is old news now as that all happened two years ago, but the Swift Package Manager doesn’t actually deprecate CocoaPods, because it doesn’t handle the same problem.
 It created an entirely new domain for dependency management (Swift server/CLI apps) and left iOS/macOS apps to CocoaPods.
 This sucks.

 For the last 2 years, Apple has made it not worth putting time into the biggest iOS community project, relied on by millions of apps]8.
 This took the energy out of the community, and they have one full-time employee working on a replacement.
 This environment meant most active developer on the CocoaPods team left to pursue projects more worth their time.